scipy-lectures/scientific-python-lectures/about.md

----
-title: "About the Scientific Python Lecture notes"
+# About the Scientific Python Lecture notes
----

 Release: {{ release }}